WLCB/archive/pages/Projects/metzerott_formatted.md

 "If these&mdash;people weren't in the house, I'd be off on the next train; but it would never do to show my hand like that.
 There's the midnight express, though; I shall make that, I think; and, in the mean time, I want you to wire Fletcher for me.
 Take it yourself to the office; and listen that it is sent correctly; for it must be in cipher, and the mistake of a letter would be fatal.
 I'll make excuses for you in the parlor; what shall I say?"

-Frank thought for a moment."Rumors of a riot down town," he said then, "and I've gone to look into it.
+Frank thought for a moment.
+"Rumors of a riot down town," he said then, "and I've gone to look into it.
 He may swallow *that*."

 <hr><p class="pagenum"><sup>Page 359</sup></p>